 The moment a player has progressed his fifteen pieces into his home board, he may begin bearing off.
-A player can only bears off one piece at a time by rolling only one number that resembles to the point on which the piece exists, and then eradicating that piece from the board.
-Consequently, rolling a 6 allows the player to remove a checker from the six point.
+A player can only bear off one piece at a time by rolling only one number that resembles the point on which the piece exists, and then eradicating that piece from the board.
+Consequently, rolling a 6 allows the player to remove a checker from the six points.

 (d) Rule of Doubling